 The WSHIP assessment report contains health plan and stop-loss enrollment information that's used to determine each plan member's share of the WSHIP assessment.

-The WSHIP assessment report is now available.
-The report is due March 1 for the prior year's enrollments.
+The WSHIP assessment report is due March 1, 2023 for the 2022 calendar year enrollment.

 Which health care plan enrollees need to be reported?

 In general, you will need to report enrollees* in:

 Insurance policies under group or individual disability insurance coverage;

 Health care service contractor contracts